BlueBrain/BlueRecording/CONTRIBUTING.md

 # Contribution Guide

+This contrbution guide is a draft.
+It does not confer any permission to modify the software

-We would love for you to contribute to the vascpy project and help make it better than it is today.
+We would love for you to contribute to the BlueRecording project and help make it better than it is today.
 As a contributor, here are the guidelines we would like you to follow:

  - [Question or Problem?](#got-a-question)